roc-lang/roc/TUTORIAL.md

 Any tag can be given a payload like this.
 A payload doesn't have to be a string; we could also have said (for example) `Custom { r: 40, g: 60, b: 80 }` to specify an RGB color instead of a string.
 Then in our `when` we could have written `Custom record ->` and then after the `->` used `record.r`, `record.g`, and `record.b` to access the `40`, `60`, `80` values.
 We could also have written `Custom { r, g, b } ->` to *destructure* the record, and then accessed these `r`, `g`, and `b` defs after the `->` instead.

+A tag can also have a payload with more than one value.
+Instead of `Custom { r: 40, g: 60, b: 80 }` we could write `Custom 40 60 80`.
+If we did that, then instead of destructuring a record with `Custom { r, g, b } ->` inside a `when`, we would write `Custom r g b ->` to destructure the values directly out of the payload.

 We refer to whatever comes before a `->` in a `when` expression as a *pattern* - so for example, in the `Custom description -> description` branch, `Custom description` would be a pattern.
 In programming, using patterns in branching conditionals like `when` is known as [pattern matching](https://en.wikipedia.org/wiki/Pattern_matching).
 You may hear people say things like "let's pattern match on `Custom` here" as a way to